Oil steady on new lockdowns, vaccine hopes

 “Even if the recent record-high new cases of COVID-19 worldwide have not yet caused demand forecasts to be revised further downwards, there is no sign as yet of the hoped-for recovery,” said Commerzbank analyst Eugen Weinberg.

-Many European governments are tightening lockdowns to curb the spread of virus.
+Many European governments are tightening lockdowns to curb the spread of the virus.

 “This latest swathe of stringent restrictions will inevitably impede economic growth and undermine the fuel demand recovery,” said Stephen Brennock of oil broker PVM.